PolishMustard624853/Updated-Social-Network-Api/README.md

 This assignment is to develop a social networking website where users can share their thoughts, react to their friends thoughs, and create a list of friends using Express, MongoDB and Mongoose ODM.

-I had my brother who works in back-end development try to help me with this assignment and the two of us together could not get a functional server.
-I will try to come back to this but these "assignments" seem unnecessarily difficult for people who are trying to learn, and even some with years of background experience.

 ## Video Walkthrough